Generic selectors

 • Filtration: Gentle sponge filter only

 Condition a selected pair or small group with high-protein foods for one to two weeks before introducing them to the breeding tank.
-A large water change with slightly cooler water can help trigger spawning.
+A large water change with slightly cooler water helps trigger spawning.
 Eggs typically hatch in 2 to 3 days, and fry become free-swimming a few days after that.

 Remove the adults immediately after spawning to prevent egg predation.
 Fry are extremely small and should be fed infusoria initially, then transitioned to baby brine shrimp.
 Be warned that cannibalism among the fry is common, so even from the start, you’ll see attrition.